Skip to main content

 DUMPCDB

-Prints the contents of the Non-configured Common Data Bank.
-SMA support uses this report to assist in resolving reported problems.
-The file <LSAM qualifier>*DUMPCDB-PRT contains the report.
+Prints the contents of the Non-configured Common Data Bank to <qualifier>*DUMPCDB-PRT.
+SMA Support uses this report when diagnosing reported problems.

 LOADCDB

-Loads the Non-configured Common Data Bank into memory and initializes the bank for use by other LSAM modules.
-This procedure is automatically executed each time the XFRTCP run is started.
-Do not manually execute this run unless directed by SMA support.
+Loads the Non-configured Common Data Bank into memory and initializes it for use by other LSAM modules.
+This runs automatically each time XFRTCP starts.

-The use of the LOADCDB command while XFRTCP and/or JORS is processing causes those programs to error terminate.
+Do not run LOADCDB manually unless directed by SMA Support.
+Running it while XFRTCP or JORS is active causes those programs to error terminate.

 @ADD <LSAM qualifier>*SKDPRG.LOADCDB/ECL